bianlab/SPIS/README.md

 ```
 python simulate.py
 ```
-At last, run the image-free snle-pixel segementation on your data:
+At last, run the image-free snle-pixel segmentation on your data:
 ```
-python segementation.py
+python segmentation.py
 ```

 ### 4.3 How to run the image-free single-pixel object detection on your data